Low Sugar Raspberry Jam Recipe

 Inside the package of Pomona’s pectin, you will find two envelopes containing pectin and calcium powder.
 Follow the steps below to mix the sweetener with sugar, make the calcium water, and prepare the raspberries:

-Mix Pectin and Sweetener
+Mix the Pectin and Sweetener

 To prepare the pectin, add the sugar, or preferred sweetener, to a small bowl.
 Measure 2 teaspoons of the pectin powder, add it to the sugar, and stir well to ensure it is evenly distributed and thoroughly mixed with the sweetener.
 Reserve the remaining pectin for future recipes.